webpack/webpack-dev-server/README.md

 When making a PR, keep these goals in mind:

-- The communication library (Sock.js) should not be exposed to the user.
+- The communication library (`SockJS`) should not be exposed to the user.
 - A user should not try to implement stuff that accesses the webpack filesystem, because this lead to bugs (the middleware does it while blocking requests until the compilation has finished, the blocking is important).
 - It should be a development only tool (compiling in production is bad, one should precompile and deliver the compiled assets).
 - There are hooks to add your own features, so we should not add less-common features.